bradley-erickson/bradley-erickson.github.io/_posts/2019-08-01-arcade-cabinet.md

 | Tetris - Original Nintendo | 007 Golden Eye - the button mapping makes this game impossible |
 | Street of Rage - Sega | Super Mario 64 - impossible to do without an analog stick |

-*Notice the poor games are all from the N64
+**Note:** Some games will crash from being too tough on the memory.
+These are typically from graphically intense game moments, but sometimes can feel random.

 ### Music